YangXinlei/QuickMoneyTracker/README.md

 # QuickMoneyTracker
-##This is an ios project, I create it to record money I and my wife spended together
+##This is an ios project, I create it to record money I and my girl spended together